 iii) Active breaking systems with use of a mechanical breaking system must also have a secondary breaking system or assistance of an operator as a secondary or emergency braking system.

 C) Parked vehicles shall only be used as secondary tie off points for portable zip lines and may be used as primary anchor points when the vehicle meets the weight class and type specified by the manufacturer and engineering requirements of the ride.
-Additionally any vehicle used as a primary or secondary anchoring point must be physically prevented from being operated by disabling the electrical system (disconnecting battery) so that the vehicle cannot be started or by other means outlined in the manufacturer's design specifications.
+Additionally, any vehicle used as a primary or secondary anchoring point must be physically prevented from being operated by disabling the electrical system (disconnecting battery) so that the vehicle cannot be started or by other means outlined in the manufacturer's design specifications.

 D) The use of a tree as an anchor point for the termination of a zip line or to secure the takeoff platform of a zip line is acceptable.
 The tree or trees shall be inspected and approved by a certified arborist to ensure good health and stability of the trees.
 All trees on fixed installations shall receive this assessment no less than annually.